manulorente/linux-foundation-lfs101/README.md

 ![Sudo](images/sudo.jpg)

-When assigning elevated privileges, you can use the command su (switch or substitute user) to launch a new shell running as another user (you must type the password of the user you are becoming).
+When assigning elevated privileges, you can use the command `su` (switch or substitute user) to launch a new shell running as another user (you must type the password of the user you are becoming).
 Most often, this other user is root, and the new shell allows the use of elevated privileges until it is exited.
-It is almost always a bad (dangerous for both security and stability) practice to use su to become root.
+It is almost always a bad (dangerous for both security and stability) practice to use `su` to become root.
 Resulting errors can include deletion of vital files from the system and security breaches.

-Granting privileges using sudo is less dangerous and is preferred.
-By default, sudo must be enabled on a per-user basis.
+Granting privileges using `sudo` is less dangerous and is preferred.
+By default, `sudo` must be enabled on a per-user basis.
 However, some distributions (such as Ubuntu) enable it by default for at least one main user, or give this as an installation option.

-To temporarily become the superuser for a series of commands, you can type su and then be prompted for the root password.
+To temporarily become the superuser for a series of commands, you can type `su` and then be prompted for the root password.

 To execute just one command with root privilege type `sudo command`.
 When the command is complete, you will return to being a normal unprivileged user.

-sudo configuration files are stored in the /etc/sudoers file and in the /etc/sudoers.d/ directory.
-By default, the sudoers.d directory is empty.
+`sudo` configuration files are stored in the `/etc/sudoers` file and in the `/etc/sudoers.d/` directory.
+By default, the `sudoers.d` directory is empty.

 ### Environment Variables

 Environment variables are quantities that have specific values which may be utilized by the command shell, such as bash, or other utilities and applications.
 Some environment variables are given preset values by the system (which can usually be overridden), while others are set directly by the user, either at the command line or within startup and other scripts.

 An environment variable is actually just a character string that contains information used by one or more applications.
-There are a number of ways to view the values of currently set environment variables; one can type set, env, or export.
+There are a number of ways to view the values of currently set environment variables; one can type `set`, `env`, or `export`.
 Depending on the state of your system, set may print out many more lines than the other two methods.

 ![Environment Variables](images/env.png)